Geometric Art & Architecture History | Geometric Art & Design

 Persia

 Early Persian pottery and artefacts have similar use of geometric motifs like Greeces decorative art.
-Some geometric patterned pottery from the Uruk period (Sumer) dates to roughly 7000-6000 B.C.E found in Hassuna.
+Some geometric patterned pottery from the Uruk period (Sumer) dates to roughly 7000-6000 BCE found in Hassuna.
 Persian or Iranian geometric art (Islamic) became more aesthetically complex over time.
 Persian artwork over multiple millennia used geometric patterns and symmetry within Mosques along with other art and design based mediums.
 Persian or Iranian art is brilliantly executed and quite incredible to look at.

-Pottery 7000-6000 B.C.E Uruk (Sumer) Hassuna, modern Iraq, once part of the Persian empire.
+Pottery 7000-6000 BCE Uruk, The cradle of civilisation (Sumer) Hassuna, modern Iraq, later part of the Persian empire.

 Sheikh Lotfollah Mosque, Isfahan, Iran (1619) : Persian Geometric Art